YOUR VOTE: Vermont

 Voter ID Laws:

-- Vermont only requires that first-time voters who registered by mail present an ID.
+- Vermont only requires that first-time voters who registered online or by mail have a valid picture ID to vote.

 Accepted Credentials: